 - If you make this in advance, refrigerate until you are ready to use.
 The sauce will thicken in the fridge so add an extra tablespoon of water at a time until you reach your desired consistency.

-Add this to your favorite salads, top it on toasts, or use it as a dip with some roasted veggies!
-If you liked this recipe, you may also love:
+Make it as a Miso Ginger Dressing for your favorite salads, top the sauce on toasts (you can use it in place of the miso for this Miso Avocado Toast), or use it as a dip with some roasted veggies!
+If you liked this Miso Ginger Dressing, you may also love:

 - Miso-Glazed Brussels Sprouts